-Class Name org.opennms.netmgt.poller.monitors.DNSResolutionMonitor ------------ ---

-Remote Enabled true
+Class Name org.opennms.netmgt.poller.monitors.DNSResolutionMonitor Remote Enabled true

-Table 24.
+Table 23.
 Monitor specific parameters for the DNSResolutionMonitor

 Parame ter Description Requ ired Default value resoluti on-type Type of record for the node label test.
-Allowed values v4 for A records , v6 for AAAA record , both A and AAAA record must be available, either A or AAAA record must be available. optio nal either record- types Alternate DNS record types to search for.
-The comma separated list can contain A, AAAA, CNAME, NS, MX, PTR, SOA, SRV, or TXT. optio nal lookup Alternate DNS record to lookup optio nal The node label. nameserv er The DNS server to query for the records.
-The string can be in the form of hostname, hostname:port, or [ipv6address]:port. optio nal Use name server from host system running OpenNMS Horizon
+Allowed values v4 for A records, v6 for AAAA record, both A and AAAA record must be available, either A or AAAA record must be available. optio nal either nameserv er The DNS server to query for the records. optio nal Use the servers defined by the system running OpenNMS Horizon retry Amount of attempts to resolve the node label before the service goes down requi red - timeout Time to wait for a A and/or AAAA record from the system configured DNS server before trying a next attempt. requi red